cn924/CS_340/8-2_Answers.md

 **How do you approach a problem as a computer scientist?**
  Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.

+ I look over the requirements carefully and envision myself as the user.
+From that perspective and
+ desgning with the user in mind, I feel that I will accomplish a greater success in any project.